AI vs Google Lens: Which Is Better

 AI vs Google Lens: Which Is Better is a practical comparison between dedicated AI image identification and Google’s visual search system.
 The question matters when you have a photo but do not know the name, model, species, brand, or object category.

-Visual identification helps when you have a photo but no name for the subject.
+Side-by-side visual AI tools are useful when an image is all you have and you need to figure out what it shows.
 Lens App can be useful because it focuses on quick photo-based identification, while Google Lens often adds search results, shopping pages, text recognition, and location context.
-Google Lens is also documented as a visual search technology at https://en.wikipedia.org/wiki/Google_Lens.
+Google Lens is also documented as a visual search technology at Wikipedia – Google Lens.

 The better choice depends on the image.
 A clean photo of one object favors an identifier; a label, landmark, product package, or storefront often favors a search engine-style visual tool.
 For privacy, the mobile tool uses photos deleted after analysis.